B2B Insights

 Ideal for moderate to long sales cycles, onboarding periods, quality-focused teams, complex products/services, and pipeline development roles.

-Tiered commission structures use progressively higher commission rates to reward SDRs who exceed their targets.
+Tiered commission structures use progressively higher commission rates to reward SDRs who exceed their targets, making them some of the best SDR comp plans for high-growth teams.

-SDRs earn escalating commission rates as they achieve higher sales milestones.
-An SDR might earn 8% commission until reaching $100,000 in sales, then 12% for sales between $100,000 and $150,000, with higher rates for subsequent tiers.
+SDRs earn escalating commission rates as they achieve higher milestones.
+An SDR might earn 8% commission until reaching $100,000 in sales, then 12% for the next tier.
+This is a common feature in a high-performing SDR compensation structure because it keeps top performers from hitting a ceiling.

 Pros: Enhanced motivation, performance improvement, increased engagement, team collaboration, and retention of top talent.